NicolasMilliard/kopo/client/README.md

 - Coinbase Wallet
 - Argent

 As we want the project to be used by the most people possible, it was important to support as many wallets and types of connection as possible.

 ## Tailwind

 [Tailwind](https://www.tailwindapp.com/)

+Tailwind offers many advantages as it makes you write less custom CSS, keep them small.

 ## Vercel

 [Vercel](https://vercel.com/)

 Because of its Github integration, native support of Next.js made Vercel the perfect platform to host the first version of Kopo.